 The penalties for identity theft crimes vary greatly depending on the specific nature of the crime, as well as the value of any goods or services purchased using a stolen identity.
 For example, if the value of the goods purchased exceeds $500.00, the penalty is a fine of up to $25,000.00 as well as up to 15 years in prison, along with a felony conviction.
 If identity fraud is committed with the intention of avoiding apprehension or prosecution for a different crime, the penalty is a misdemeanor and punishable by a fine of up to $5,000.00 and a jail term of up to 18 months.

 Maryland criminal code § 8-801 covers crimes involving the exploitation of vulnerable adults.
 According to this code, vulnerable adults are individuals over the age of 68, or any adults with mental disabilities that prevent them from fully caring for themselves in all ways.
 Section (b) of this code prohibits individuals from willfully and knowingly obtaining the property of a vulnerable adult through undue influence, intimidation or deception.
 Telephone scams targeting the elderly with the intention of taking money or assets through false advertising would fall squarely under this code, for example.

-The penalty for exploiting a vulnerable adult depends on the value of the property, assets or money taken through exploitation.
+As a Maryland fraud lawyer can explain, the penalty for exploiting a vulnerable adult depends on the value of the property, assets or money taken through exploitation.
 If the value of the property exceeds $500.00, the penalty is a felony as well as a fine of up to $10,000.00 and a prison term of up to 15 years.
 If the value of the property is below $500.00, the penalty is a misdemeanor along with a fine of up to $500.00 and up to 18 months in jail.
 In any case, the perpetrator must restore the stolen property to its rightful owner, or to the rightful owner’s estate if the owner is deceased.